gohugoio/hugo/content/contribute/documentation.md

 ```
 {{% /code %}}

-#### Function Required Fields
+#### New Function Required Fields

-Let's review some of the fields automatically generated for you using `hugo new functions/*`:
+Here is a review of the front matter fields automatically generated for you using `hugo new functions/*`:

 ***`title`***
-: This should be generated in all lowercase when you use `hugo new`.
+: this will be auto-populated in all lowercase when you use `hugo new` generator.

 ***`linktitle`***
-: Use the function's actual casing (e.g., `replaceRE` rather than `replacere`).
+: the function's actual casing (e.g., `replaceRE` rather than `replacere`).

 ***`description`***
-: Keep this really short.
-This is what's used to populate the [Functions Quick Reference](/functions/).
+: a brief description used to populate the [Functions Quick Reference](/functions/).

 `categories`
-: This is populated with 'functions` for future-proofing and portability reasons only.
-Skip this field.'
+: currently auto-populated with 'functions` for future-proofing and portability reasons only; ignore this field.

 `tags`
-: Only if you think it will help end users find other related functions
+: only if you think it will help end users find other related functions

 `signature`
-: This is a signature/syntax definition for calling the function (e.g., `apply SEQUENCE FUNCTION [PARAM...]`)
+: this is a signature/syntax definition for calling the function (e.g., `apply SEQUENCE FUNCTION [PARAM...]`).

 `workson`
-: Acceptable values include `lists`,`taxonomies`, `terms`, `groups`, and `files`
+: acceptable values include `lists`,`taxonomies`, `terms`, `groups`, and `files`.

 `hugoversion`
-: The version of Hugo that will ship with this new function
+: the version of Hugo that will ship with this new function.

 `relatedfuncs`
-: If you can, list some functions you think are related to your new function to help fellow Hugo users.
+: other [templating functions][] you feel are related to your new function to help fellow Hugo users.

+`{{.Content}}`
+: an extended description of the new function; examples are not only welcomed but encouraged.

 In the body of you function, expand the short description used in the front matter.
 Include as many examples as possible, and leverage the Hugo docs [code shortcodes](#adding-code-blocks).
 If you are unable to add examples but would like to solicit help from the Hugo community, add `needsexample: true` to your front matter.